FormidableLabs/requirepack/docs/test.md

 * [`simple-amd`](test/func/simple-amd): The most basic scenario.
 AMD, two entry points, one shared library and no external dependencies.
+* [`complex-amd`](test/func/complex-amd): More advanced scenario.
+AMD, two entry points, and one shared library.
+But with HBS templates, vendor plugins and alternating / overlapping path references.

 ### Functional Tests